-- Washington expects Australia to look after its own security needs and play a leading role in stabilising the Pacific and Southeast Asia.
+- Washington’s expectation is that Australia will not only look after its own security needs but also play a leading role in stabilising the Pacific and Southeast Asia.

 - Even if the intent is to build onshore, the immediate objective should be to get the first few Australian boats built in either the UK or the US.

 - Australia must also start preparing by training a large cadre of nuclear-trained personnel.

 - Work must commence on a new east-coast Navy base (Port Kembla may be the best choice).

 - Substantial effort needs to be invested in to maintaining our close relationship with France.

 - Sep 2021 ASPI AUKUS nuclear submarine deal shows the world has changed